gigascience/gigadb-website/docs/CURATOR_TOOLS_BASTION.md

 uploadDir
 ```

 Excel files can be uploaded into `uploadDir` using `sftp` tool or [Filezilla](https://filezilla-project.org).

+> [!TIP]
+> For testing purposes, download a test Excel file into `uploadDir` using this command: `curl -L -o "./uploadDir/GigaDBUpload_v18_102498_TRR_202311_02_Cell_Clustering_Spatial_Transcriptomics.xls" "https://drive.google.com/uc?export=download&id=1sLabqRPkhF61nRocLmumjjCxxjzmODH5"`

 The Excel file can then be ingested using the datasetUpload script in `/usr/local/bin`:
 ```
 [peterl@ip-10-99-0-88 ~]$ sudo /usr/local/bin/datasetUpload
 Done.